 SMO are custom-made devices prescribed by Podiatrists, and they are multiple additions or modifications that can be made to treat specific conditions.

-Conditions treated with SMO include:
+Conditions managed with SMO include:

 Paediatric lower limb conditions are a niche within Podiatry.
 Podiatrists need to be able to recognise problems, differentiate between normal and abnormal development, and perform the right assessment and treatment.
 We frequently see cases where parents fall prey to anxiety and put children through unnecessary treatments.